Master of Arts in Global and International Studies

 Final Examination

 The program culminates with a final paper demonstrating the application of program knowledge to a military (preferably interagency) issue, which can be submitted to relevant journal outlets in military studies.
+An oral exam over the content of the final paper is administered and evaluated by the student's committee.

 Latin American & Caribbean Studies Concentration